Yuriy-Svetlov/live-reload-bp/documentation/examples/nodejs/3/README.md

 **7.**
-If you change the `dest/index.html`, `dest/1.js` or `dest/styles.css`, the reload browser page will be partial.
-If you change the `dest/2.js`, the reload browser page will not be partial.
+If you change the `dest/index.html`, `dest/1.js`, `dest/styles.css` or `dest/2.js`, the reload browser page will be partial.
 If you disable 'Partial reload' in the browser plugin **Live Reload Browser Page** the reload browser page will not be partial.

 \* You may need to disable the cache in the Google Chrome browser developer console.